files-community/Website/src/routes/docs/install/+page.md

 ### Windows cannot install package because a different package with the same name is already installed

 If you get this error code, you'll need to uninstall and [reinstall](/download/) Files.
 You can also export/import the settings file to keep your existing settings.

-### Cannot open app package

-If you see a "Cannot open app package" message when you try to open Files, it means that your device needs an update for the AppInstaller component.
-You can update it from the Microsoft Store app on your device, or by downloading and running this installer https://learn.microsoft.com/en-us/windows/msix/app-installer/install-update-app-installer.